whs2k/sentimentDashboard/README.md

 ## https://whs2k.github.io/sentimentDashboard/
-# A User Centered Visualization of
+# A User Centered Visualization of Sentiment Analysis

 #### As a:
 Grantor or Grantee